Colorado Buffaloes men's basketball: NIT

 The Buffaloes have appeared in the National Invitation Tournament (NIT) 13 times.
 Their combined record is 14–12.
 They were NIT Champions in 1940.

 CBI

 The Buffaloes have appeared in the College Basketball Invitational (CBI) one time.
 Their record is 1–1.

+CBC results

+Colorado has appeared in the College Basketball Crown once.
+Their overall record is 0–1.

-Record vs. Pac-12 opponents
+Record vs. Big 12 opponents

-The Colorado Buffaloes have the following all-time series records vs. Pac-12 opponents.
-They lead the series vs. seven opponents.
+The Colorado Buffaloes have the following all-time series records against Big 12 opponents.